 Set throttle to "midway" position.
 The switch must be pulled out to the "Rotate' position to engage the blades.
 Accelerate to full throttle to begin mowing.

-4.3.7 PTO Disengagement: The switch is pushed in to the "Stop" position to stop the blades.
+4.3.7 PTO Disengagement: Push in on the switch to the "Stop" position to stop the blades.

 4.4 TRANSPORTING